canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 Now run ``juju status`` again and confirm your Vault unit is in an active state.

-Finally, save the root token and unseal key to disk for use later.
+Finally, save the root token and unseal key for later use.

 .. note::

     The unseal key is especially important.
-If your PC is restarted, Vault will become resealed and the unseal key will be needed again.
+If your PC is restarted or any of the vault pods are recreated, then Vault will become resealed and the unseal key will be needed again.

 .. code:: bash